apache/geode-kafka-connector/README.md

 ---

 * Consider modifying Kafka Properties like tasks.max in the source and sink parameters.

+Extra Details
+* Each source task has information and will push off the shared queue to Kafka, however only one task will register a cq with Apache Geode
+* Each sink task is able to update any of the configured Apache Geode region.

 ### Possible Upcoming Featured:
 * Formatters - Possibly a JSON to and from PDX formatter